 The study looks at how modern boots continue to evolve to cater for the very different demands made on today’s players who must run further and faster, turn and control the ball quicker and display higher technical skill levels than their counterparts of fifty years ago.

-The soccer shoe is therefore also expected to deliver as much protection and stability as possible and this is derived from a combination of differing materials that are used for construction of the outer sole, mid-sole and upper components.
+The soccer shoe is therefore also expected to deliver as much protection and stability as possible and this is derived from a combination of differing materials that are used for the construction of the outer sole, midsole and upper components.

-Consequently today’s boots are much lighter, more waterproof, provide greater ball control and surface traction across variety of playing surfaces and conditions.
+Consequently, today’s boots are much lighter, more waterproof, provide greater ball control and surface traction across a variety of playing surfaces and conditions.

 Subsequent biomechanical testing has seen the traditional six or eight studs replaced by a greater number of long, thin elliptical shaped cleats which provide greater slip resistance on the lateral borders of the sole but also produce an uneven distribution of pressure.